 What are the costs of your shirt?
 We have listed it for you.
-SKOT looks continuously for the best mix between quality, sustainability and price.
-And we think we have found the perfect mix.
+SKOT continuously searches for the best mix between quality, sustainability and price.
+We think we have found the perfect mix.
 And we are proud to share that with you!

 Each product contains information which raw materials have been used and where it has been made.
 This is very normal for food.
 But very uncommon for clothing.
 SKOT changes that.
 In our webshop, every product has a comprehensive list of the used materials and the production location for the respective product.

 We already inform the savings of buying a SKOT shirt compared to a regular one:

 - Forced labor and unsafe working conditions